 All bills and claims for labor performed or materials furnished to Optionor for the benefit of the Property for the period prior to the Closing have been (or prior to the Closing will be) paid in full and there are (and on the Closing will be) no mechanic's liens or materialmen's liens (whether or not perfected) on or affecting the Property; and

 The Property does not contain, and there is not located on, in or under any part of any of the Property, any of the following: “toxic substances,” “toxic materials,” “hazardous waste,” “hazardous substances,” “pollutants,” or “contaminants” as those terms are defined in any federal, state or local law, statute, ordinance, rule, regulation, code, order, approval, policy and authorization relating to health, safety or the environment; asbestos or asbestos containing materials; lead or lead containing materials; oils; petroleum derived compounds; pesticides or polychlorinated biphenyls (all of which are hereafter collectively referred to as “Hazardous Materials”).
 No part of the Property has been previously used by Optionor, or to the knowledge of Optionor, by any other person or entity, for the storage, manufacture, transportation or disposal of Hazardous Materials.
 Optionor has not received from any governmental body having authority any written complaint, order, citation or notice with regard to air emissions, water discharges, noise emissions and Hazardous Materials, if any, or any other environmental, health or safety matters affecting the Property, or any part thereof.
-There are no underground storage tanks of any nature located on the Property.
+There are no underground storage tanks of any

-Optionor shall promptly give Optionee notice upon the occurrence of any event, or receipt of any notice, which might give rise to a breach by Optionor of any of its representations, covenants or warranties set forth in this paragraph.

 16. Default by Optionor